GeorgeWu1204/FYP_Bayesian_Optimisation/README.md

 - Modified the model to be able to optimise for multiple-objectives
 - Modified the model to be aware of the output constraints, making it able to find design with the output within a range.
 - Implemented constraint interface.
+- Implemented the brute force method to compare the efficiency of the model.
+- Introduce Noise to the model to mitigate the discreteness problem.

 TODO
 - Further optimise the efficiency of the model.